saleae/logic2-automation/docs/_sources/launching_logic2.rst.txt

   # by default, the port number is 10430.
 However, it can be set with --automationPort N

-Note, both the environment variable and the command line argument need to set bet in order for the automation interface to be enabled by default.
+Note, both the environment variable and the command line argument need to be set in order for the automation interface to be enabled by default.

-Additionally, the automation interface can be manually enabled in the UI by following the instructions in the getting started guide.
+Additionally, the automation interface can be manually enabled in the UI by following the instructions in the :doc:`getting_started`.